The grace of our Lord Jesus Christ, and the love of God, and the fellowship of the Holy Ghost, be with us all evermore.

 We come with different church backgrounds, different life experiences, different views, hopes and worries.
 Drawn by the liturgy, perhaps, or a love of hymns, the rhythm of the church year or Anglican traditions, we find that our church is all of that, and more.

-Just as we transform a home into a church, the Holy Spirit is transforming us.
+Just as we transform a congregation into a church, the Holy Spirit is transforming us.
+Our church is built of "Living Stones".
 It isn’t pews and candles and icons that make it holy, but the intentional gathering of people who desire to live their faith.
-After all, a church is made of "living stones".

 We show up.

-In fact, Holy Angels is not a neighborhood church; we come from as far away as Corvallis, McMinnville, Wilsonville and Hillsboro.
+In fact, Holy Angels is not a neighborhood church; we come from as far away as Beaverton, and Vancouver, WA.
 Because we won’t run into each other around town during the week, we linger each Sunday to share a meal and to get to know each other.
 As a result we are better able to comfort and help each other, to encourage each other and urge each other on to good works.

 Anglican Province of America